WilliamSGodfrey/SAVE_williamsgodfrey.github.io/_posts/blog/2013-12-08-god-damn-cascara-pigeon-porter-spiteful-brewing.md

   * **Imbibition date:** 12-4-13
   * **Temperature:** 57°
   * **Serving type:** Poured from 22oz bottle into a pint glass
-  * **Price:** $8.99/22 oz (Binny&#8217;s Beverage Depot)
+  * **Price:** $8.99/22 oz (Binny's Beverage Depot)

 Another one from Spiteful Brewing here in Chicago.
 I learned a few fun facts about these guys recently.
 First, they are self distributed, meaning that they deliver their beer to all the liquor stores in the area.
-This surprised me because I see their stuff all around (maybe I&#8217;ve only ever seen it at Binny&#8217;s) and as a consumer, I figured they were distributed just the same as all the other &#8220;big&#8221; Chicago micro-breweries.
-And then, second, they&#8217;ve only been around for a year or so and are getting some [national attention](http://americancraftbeer.com/item/my-favorite-chicagoland-craft-beers-from-2013.html?category_id=5&fb_source=message "FAVORITE CHICAGOLAND CRAFT BEERS FROM 2013") for the quality of some of their beers.
-And finally, they&#8217;re located less than 2 miles from our front door.
-That makes three different, very good, young breweries within a 30 minute walk from our place ([Half Acre](http://halfacrebeer.com/ "Half Acre Brewing") and](http://metrobrewing.com/) being the others).
+This surprised me because I see their stuff all around (maybe I've only ever seen it at Binny's) and as a consumer, I figured they were distributed just the same as all the other &#8220;big&#8221; Chicago micro-breweries.
+And then, second, they've only been around for a year or so and are getting some [national attention](http://americancraftbeer.com/item/my-favorite-chicagoland-craft-beers-from-2013.html?category_id=5&fb_source=message "FAVORITE CHICAGOLAND CRAFT BEERS FROM 2013") for the quality of some of their beers.
+And finally, they're located less than 2 miles from our front door.
+That makes three different, very good, young breweries within a 30 minute walk from our place ([Half Acre](http://halfacrebeer.com/ "Half Acre Brewing") and [Metropolitan Brewing](http://metrobrewing.com/) being the others).
 What a great time to be a beer fan and live in Chicago.

 A big thanks to RC on this one for leaving this behind in our fridge after house sitting for us in November!

 ### Appearance: 4.0/5

 Lots a head on my pour.
 1 1/2 to 2 fingers worth of a solid, light tan head of fairly large bubbles.
 The beer itself is a very dark brown with glints of muddy maroon highlights around the edges, especially when taking a sip.
-It&#8217;s largely opaque, but it&#8217;s hard to tell if that&#8217;s from sentiment or just due to the super dark color of the beer.
+It's largely opaque, but it's hard to tell if that's from sentiment or just due to the super dark color of the beer.
 My guess is the later.

 ### Aroma: 3.0/5